-2015 \$ 2014 \$ Note 21.
-Dividends paid or provided (continued) b.
-Franking account balance Franking credits available for subsequent reporting periods are: - franking account balance as at the end of the financial year 130,568 158,687 - franking debits that will arise from refund of income tax as at the end of the financial year (24,123) (36,446) - franking debits that will arise from the payment of dividends recognised as a liability at the end of the financial year - - Franking credits available for future financial reporting periods: 106,445 122,241 - franking debits that will arise from payment of dividends proposed or declared before the financial report was authorised for use but not recognised as a distribution to equity holders during the period - Net franking credits available 106,445 122,241

-Note 22.
-Earnings per share

-2015 \$ 2014 \$ (a) Profit attributable to the ordinary equity holders of the company used in calculating earnings per share 123,521 127,068 Number Number (b) Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 3,200,000 3,200,000
+Note 20.
+Director and related party disclosures (continued) Transactions with Key Management Personnel Jason Luckhardt sub-contracted employees from his work to act as marketing consultants for Logan CFSL during the period.
+Transactions were at market value.
+Key Management Personnel Shareholdings Ordinary shares fully paid 8,250 2016 4,950 2015 Jason Luckhardt sub-contracted employees from his work to act as marketing consultants for Logan CFSL during the period.
+Transactions were at market value.
+Key Management Personnel Shareholdings consultants for Logan CFSL during the period.
+Transactions were at market value.
+Key Management Personnel Shareholdings 2016 2015 2013 Ordinary shares fully paid 12,500 12,50 ( 2016 \$ 2015 \$ Note 21.
+Dividends paid or provided a.
+Dividends paid during the year Current year dividend 100% (2015: 100%) franked dividend - 3.5 cents (2015: 3.5 cents) per share 112,000 112,000 The tax rate at which dividends have been franked is 30% (2015: 30%). b.
+Franking account balance Franking credits available for subsequent reporting periods are: - franking account balance as at the end of the financial year 91,207 130,568 franking credits/(debits) that will arise from payment/(refund) of income tax as at the end of the financial year 10,104 (24,123 - franking debits that will arise from the payment of dividends recognised as a liability at the end of the financial year - Franking credits available for future financial reporting periods: 101,311 106,445 franking debits that will arise from payment of dividends proposed or declared before the financial report was authorised for use but not recognised as a distribution to equity holders during the period - Net franking credits available 101,311 106,445 Note 22.
+Earnings per share (a) Profit attributable to the ordinary equity holders of the company used in calculating earnings per share 81,534 123,521 Number Number (b) Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 3,200,000 3,200,000